Qingtongxia

 Qingtongxia had 264,717 residents in 2010.
 Many residents of Qingtongxia are Hui Muslim.

 Places of interest

 On the bank of the Yellow River outside the city of Qingtongxia is the site of 108 Buddhist stupas which were constructed during the Western Xia period.

 Economy

 Qingtongxia Dam on the Yellow River (37°53′05″N 105°59′25″E) is located in Qingtongxia.
 A major irrigation canal branches off the river near the dam and runs north.

 Administrative divisions

-Qingtongxia City has 1 subdistrict 7 towns and 2 farms.
+Qingtongxia City has 1 subdistrict, 8 towns and 1 farm.